peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 The `Details` string provides a semicolon-separated list of all detected issues (e.g., `CONFIG_MISSING; RESPONSE_FILES_INCOMPLETE`).

 In addition to the per-replication table, the audit provides an `Overall Summary` that includes the `Experiment Aggregation Status`.
-This checks for the presence and completeness of top-level summary files (`EXPERIMENT_results.csv`, `batch_run_log.csv`), confirming whether the last aggregation step for the experiment was successfully completed.
+This checks for the presence and completeness of top-level summary files (`EXPERIMENT_results.csv`, `experiment_log.csv`), confirming whether the last aggregation step for the experiment was successfully completed.

 #### Workflow 3: Fixing or Updating an Experiment